rg2/DeepFluoroLabeling-IPCAI2020/train_test_code/Readme.md

 python3 -m pip install torch torchvision torchaudio h5py
 ```

+These commands may also be run in the Google Colab environment, as demonstrated by [this notebook](https://colab.research.google.com/drive/11J791sHYMwgGCyBJIzbqgmgxAAEGz8do?usp=sharing).

 ## Example Commands

 The following commands use the same parameters specified in the companion paper.